autoexecbatman/CppRogueLike/README.md

 **Note IMPORTANT**: Will not build currently due to missing additional ChatGPT API related headers.
 Please comment out ChatGPT API related `#include` in `Game.h` and a few lines in `main()`.
 This issue will be addressed soon.

-# Contributing to CppRogueLike

-Thank you for considering a contribution to CppRogueLike.

 ## Development Environment

 I primarily use **Visual Studio 2022** for development.
 However, if you're comfortable with other environments like VS Code, feel free to use them.
 If you need assistance with setting up, reach out, and i'll help.